An introduction to professional accountancy bodies

 Qualification: ACCA qualification

-ACCA is the largest and fastest growing international accountancy body, with over 428,000 students, 162,000 members and 8,500 approved employers.
-Studying with ACCA allows you to build a future that is diverse, challenging and full of opportunities.
+The ACCA qualification provides multiple pathways, whether you want to get an apprenticeship, diploma, or a BSc degree in applied accounting.
+Whatever your path, ACCA will provide you with the skills and knowledge to become a full finance professional who can work across any sector or industry.
+What’s more, ACCA is the largest and fastest growing international accountancy body, with over 480,000 students, 188,000 members and 8,500 approved employers.
+Studying with ACCA allows you to build a future that is diverse, challenging and full of opportunities both home and abroad.

 Association of Corporate Treasurers (ACT)

-In today's marketplace, ACT qualifications are an important benchmark of professional competency, showing your commitment to the industry and to your professional development and performance.
+In today's marketplace, ACT qualifications are an important benchmark of professional competency.
+They provide practical tools for skilled treasury performance.
+Together with ACT membership, they offer a trusted, credible and recognised standard that shows your commitment to your professional development and the highest standards.

-ACT qualifications are relevant to a variety of roles including treasury, accountancy, risk, financial management, banking, relationship management and consultancy.
-All content has been created in conjunction with the ACT Competency Framework, which ensures you have the right skills and knowledge demanded by employers at any stage of your career.
+Relevant to a variety of roles – treasury, accountancy, risk, financial management, banking, relationship management and consultancy – our courses are developed in line with the ACT competency framework, which ensures you have the right skills and knowledge demanded by employers at any stage of your career.

 Association of Taxation Technicians